ajmal017/ibpy/README.md

 Next steps:
 - stabilizing (for some reason the app crashes sporadically rarely when connecting to ibkr)
-- better visualization with matplotlib
+- better visualization with matplotlib: Prio 1 would be visualize the timevalue and/or IV over time
 - calculate the IV with the help of Black and Scholes and compare with real volatility
 - show the best rollover candidates as soon as timevalue has decreases enough
 - implement reminder for earningscall dates, dividend dates, expiry dates